Posted: January 31, 2007 12:00 AM

 1. The “Double-blind” Procedure/Use of a Blind Administrator: A “double-blind” lineup is one in which neither the administrator nor the eyewitness knows who the suspect is.
 This prevents the administrator of the lineup from providing inadvertent or intentional verbal or nonverbal cues to influence the eyewitness to pick the suspect.

-New Jersey, North Carolina, and Connecticut, as well as jurisdictions ranging in size from Dallas, Minneapolis, Boston, Philadelphia, San Diego, San Francisco, Tucson and Denver to Northampton, MA, have implemented “sequential double-blind” as standard procedure.
+New Jersey, North Carolina, and Connecticut, as well as jurisdictions ranging in size from Dallas, Minneapolis, Boston, Philadelphia, San Diego, San Francisco, Tucson and Denver to Northampton, MA, have implemented “double-blind” as standard procedure.

-Georgia, Oregon, Virginia, Texas, Wisconsin, and Rhode Island have recommended/promulgated “double-blind sequential” voluntary guidelines and incorporated them into law enforcement training.
+Georgia, Oregon, Virginia, Texas, Wisconsin, and Rhode Island have recommended/promulgated “double-blind” voluntary guidelines and incorporated them into law enforcement training.